leotorrez/LeoTools/guides/JoinMeshesGuide.md

+# DEPRECATED
+The functionality of this tool now comes built in XXMITools.
+Do not use this tool any further

 # Under construction
 This guide is still under construction.
 It will be updated as soon as possible.
 Feel free to read it to get a basic understanding of the innerowrkings of the tool, but keep in mind that some things might change in the future.